aidausmanova/FCBench/README.md

-# FCBench: A Benchmark for Fact-Checking Systems
+# Transferable Evaluation of Evidence Retrieval and Claim Verification across Fact-Checking Benchmarks

 FCBench is a modular benchmark framework for evaluating fact-checking pipelines across four datasets.
 It separates evidence retrieval from veracity prediction to pinpoint where systems fail — in finding evidence or in reasoning over it.